binipringle/intro-to-dh/_texts/teaching-notes.md

 toc:
 - Command line session
 - Intro to git session
-- Resources for intro to HTML and CSS session
+- Intro to HTML and CSS session
-- Resources for intro to Jekyll session
+- Intro to Jekyll session
-- Resources for intro to Python session
+- Intro to Python session
-- Resources for Accessibility session
+- Accessibility session
-- Notes on glossary of technical terms
+- Glossary of technical terms
-- Notes on course readings
+- Course readings

 ---